Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Background: Nashian game theory

 \begin{itemize} \item a finite set of players $P$. \item a set of strategies $\Sigma_i$ for each player $i\in P$. \item a specification of payoffs $u_i(\overrightarrow\sigma)$ for each player $i\in P$ and strategy profile $\overrightarrow\sigma=(\sigma_j)_{j\in P}$, where $\forall i \in P, \sigma_i \in \Sigma_i$. \end{itemize}

 \end{definition}

 The payoff space only needs to be totally ordered (preference relation).
 In particular, when numbers are used, they are only meant as ordinals.
-In other words, comparing 1 to 1000 is no different than comparing 1 to 2.
+Comparing 1 to 1000 is no different from comparing 1 to 2.
 This is why in all our examples we use an increasing sequence of small integers.